-4.1 For thin data only -- Do existing gTLD registration directory services policies sufficiently address compliance with applicable data protection, privacy, and free speech laws within each jurisdiction?
-If not, what requirements might those laws place on RDS policies regarding purposes associated with thin data?
+4.1 Do existing gTLD registration directory services policies sufficiently address compliance with applicable data protection, privacy, and free speech laws within each jurisdiction?

 The following excerpts are taken from EWG Report as a starting point for deliberation.

 Central to the remit of the EWG is the question of how to design a system that increases the accuracy of the data collected while also offering protections for those Registrants seeking to guard and maintain their privacy.